Skip to content

 Traditionally manual keratomes have been used.
 We have now started using femtosecond lasers to get better shape alignments..
 This helps in increasing wound apposition, strength and at the same time decreasing induced astigmatism.

-The exact type of cornea transplant best suited for you can be determined by a cornea surgeon like Rajesh Khanna, MD based in Los Angeles area.
+A cornea surgeon, like Rajesh Khanna, MD in Los Angeles, determines the best transplant type for you.
 Call him at (310) 482 1240 if you need to find what is BEST for you.

 Why Choose a Cornea Transplant ?

 There are many individuals that will wonder why they should choose a corneal transplant other than any other technique available.
 Well, this is a question that can only be answered with regards to your specific situation.
 It’s important to understand that everyone is different, and everyone will suffer with a different eye condition.
 Each condition will not require this type of technique.
-However, you’ll be happy to know that if you have been diagnosed thoroughly, and they find that this is a technique that can be used in your specific situation, you can benefit a great deal by having this procedure performed.
+If thoroughly diagnosed and deemed suitable, this procedure offers significant benefits.

 * The Benefits of Corneal Transplantation